Grapes: 85% Cabernet Sauvignon, 15% Cabernet Franc

 Wine Spectator2008 vintage

-Intense, concentrated and deep ruby-colored, this wine offers elegant, complex aromas of red fruit.
-In the mouth it is rich and dense, yet harmonious, with sweet, balanced tannins.
-The wine has a long finish with a depth and structure that ensure its extraordinary longevity.
+Intense, concentrated and deep ruby-red, this wine offers complex aromas of red and black fruits, with spice and wild herb notes.
+In the mouth, the rich flavors are dense, yet elegant, harmonious and graceful, with sweet but firm tannins.
+With a long finish, this wine’s depth and structure will ensure an extraordinary evolution in bottle.

 APPELLATION: Bolgheri Sassicaia DOC